mkborregaard/OhMyREPL.jl/docs/src/internals/passes.md

 ![](print_ansi.png)

-Each registered and enabled pass does this updating and the contributions from each pass to the `ANSIToken` vector is merged in to a separate vector.
+Each registered and enabled pass does this updating and the contributions from each pass to the `Crayon` vector is merged in to a separate vector.
 After each pass is done, the result is printed to the REPL.

 ## Creating a pass